Kaylaw0127/day-planner/README.md

 # day-planner

 # Description
-a calendar application that allows you to save events for each hour of the day.
+a calendar application that allows you to save your events for each hour of the day.

 The calendar will display the current date and time.
-When the time is passed a certain date that slot will turn gray.
-If the time has not reached a certain time that slot will remain green.
-And it will display red for current hour.
+If the time slots have not happened yet and are after the current hour, those slots will show green.
+If the hourly time slots already happened for the day they will display gray.
+Lastly, the time slot will be red for the current hour.

 # Resources
 Moment.js